Cosmo Jarvis: Early life and education

 Harrison Cosmo Krikoryan-Jarvis was born in in New Jersey, U.S., to an Armenian-American mother and British father.
-He moved to England with his parents at the age of three months, and moved to Totnes, Devon, as a child, with his mother and younger brother.
-About his nationality, Jarvis has said: "I came here [England] when I was a baby.
+His grandparents were Armenian immigrants.
+He moved to Britain with his parents at the age of three months, and moved to Totnes, Devon, as a child, with his mother and younger brother.
+About his nationality, Jarvis has said: "I came here [Britain] when I was a baby.
 I've never lived [in America] ...
 I don't feel a connection to anywhere."